Jillke/Diabetes_Metis_Business_Fundamental/README.md

-# Prevent or Delay Type 2 Diabetes
+# Prevent or Delay Diabetes

 ## Abstract